xCortlandx/fnvHashFinder/README.md

 Any assets found by other members will always go through mine and I will update the xAssets directory with verified submissions removed from the folders.
 Otherwise you can Memory Dump the process, often new names appear on minor title updates, at this point it's 90% looked through.
 This is how you find leads.
 All Asset Logs are provided, you do not need to own any of the games nor do you need to dump anything.
-You will need to generate folders with the given batch file of xAssets before scanning on them, this can take up to 30 minutes.
+You will need to extract the xassets files before scanning on them, this can take up to 10 minutes or more.
 Put this in a location outside the Project else Visual Studio will not load.
 You should stick to Debug mode, but do not Debug with a COD game running (Shadowban risk).
 If you wish to play a COD title while scanning then compile an AOT Release build.
 Agent Ransack is provided to scan strings from .XMODEL_EXPORT files.
 You should set the thread speed high.